CirclesUBI/blockchain-provisioning/readme.md

 - due to the [risk of leaking state](https://www.terraform.io/docs/state/sensitive-data.html), all sensistive information should be managed outside of Terraform
 - Stored in [Secrets Manager](https://aws.amazon.com/secrets-manager/)
-- Pulled onto servers with python scripts using IAM roles defined in [secrets.tf](secrets.tf)
+- Pulled onto servers with a [python script](services/base/get_secret.py) using IAM roles defined in [iam.tf](secrets.tf)

 #### EFS Folder Structure

 - Directories in EFS can only be created by mounting an instance and running `mkdir`.
-- Would be very inefficient to do this on every mount
+- Nodes share the same EFS volume but only mount subdirectories.
+Subdirectories cannot be mounted until they actually exist.
 - EFS volume needs `/sealer` and `/rpc` directories (should be empty)

 ## Environment / Topology